pac4j/pac4j/documentation/docs/clients.md

 On this callback URL, the "callback endpoint" must be defined to finish the login process.

-As the callback URL can be shared between multiple clients, the callback URL can hold the information of the client (to be able to distinguish between the different clients), as a query parameter or as a path parameter.
+As the callback URL can be shared between multiple clients, the callback URL must hold the information of the client (to be able to distinguish between the different clients), as a query parameter or as a path parameter.

 **Example:**